omeresas/Ticket-Sale-Microservices-TS-React/mini-blog-app/notes/markdown_files/08_K8s_clusterIP.md

 Whenever something changes in `src/**/*.js`, Skaffold will try to take those changes and update the pod with latest code.
 Two ways of updating a pod:

 - `sync: manual`: Just take the changed file, specified js files in this case, and throw it directly inside the running pod.
 Inside the pods, **nodemon** or **create-react-app** is the actual agents to restart the apps (primary processes) when they see a changed file inside the folder (inside the pods).
 Without them, using Skaffold won't restart apps after files change inside the pod.
-- For other changed that is not catched by the rules in `sync: manual:`, Skaffold will try to re-build the image and instantiate in a new pod.
+- For other changes that is not catched by the rules in `sync: manual:`, Skaffold will try to re-build the image, delete the old pod and run the new image in a new pod.

 Do the same for other services, in the end, `skaffold.yaml` file should look like this: